Science Supporting

 As some of the most highly cited battery researchers in the world, PNNL scientists lead and team with large, collaborative, multi-institutional energy storage research programs.

-PNNL leads the Battery500 Consortium, a national effort to double the energy stored in state-of-the-art Li-ion batteries for vehicles.
+PNNL leads the Battery500 Consortium, a national effort to double the energy stored in state-of-the-art Li-ion batteries for transportation applications.
 Battery500 addresses the fundamental challenges to enable lithium-metal batteries and has made significant strides toward increasing the energy density and extending the life of the batteries.

-PNNL is one of four other national laboratories collaborating in the U.S. Department of Energy's (DOE’s) Joint Center for Energy Storage Research to reduce barriers like high costs and limited storage capacity to provide more cost-effective power for both electric vehicles and grid customers.
+PNNL is one of four other national laboratories collaborating in the U.S. Department of Energy's (DOE’s) Joint Center for Energy Storage Research to reduce barriers like high costs and limited storage capacity to provide more cost-effective power for both transportation and the grid.

-Located at PNNL, DOE’s Integrated Institute for Catalysis explores and develops the chemistry and technology for processes that use catalysts to move toward a carbon-neutral future by storing energy in fuels.
+Located at PNNL, DOE’s Integrated Institute for Catalysis explores and develops the chemistry and technology for processes that use catalysts that store energy in fuels.

 PNNL also leads the Center for Molecular Electrocatalysis, a DOE Energy Frontier Research Center that seeks to transform our ability to design electrocatalysts that convert electrical energy into the chemical bonds of fuels or convert fuels to electricity.
 Our researchers seek to understand, predict, and control the flow of protons in catalytic reactions that advance energy storage.